prat-man/unique4j/README.md

         }
     };

-Alternatively, you can declare to use turn off automatic exit for subsequent instances
+Alternatively, you can declare to turn off automatic exit for subsequent instances

     // create unique instance with AUTO_EXIT turned off Unique unique = new Unique(APP_ID,